 10. Contacting us or the data protection authority

-You can also lodge a complaint or contact the data protection authority in any of the countries where we provide services or products for you.
+You can also file a complaint or contact the Data Protection Authority in any country where Nordea offers you products or services.